tdilauro/Simplified-wiki/Resources.md

 Many features depend on this.
 For instance, queue management requires that we be able to understand the velocity of a license--how long it typically stays checked out.

-* _We need near-real-time lifecycle updates from Overdrive and 3M._ We need this even once the app is launched, because people will cohttp://m.gutenberg.org/ebooks.opds/ntinue to check out ebooks through BiblioCommons, creating lifecycle events that we didn't cause.
+* _We need near-real-time lifecycle updates from Overdrive and 3M._ We need this even once the app is launched, because people will continue to check out ebooks through BiblioCommons, creating lifecycle events that we didn't cause.
 * The reader will trigger lifecycle events by calling a backend API which will dispatch to the content provider's API.

 ### Client libraries